How much does a hip replacement cost, $95,459.83 or $77,967? Or $63,604?

 “While I don’t use much health care, I am able to follow up and complain when things look wrong, as I did with the hospital bill.
 I didn’t have to pay any of it, but the high payment will increase rates the next year, and their insured, as I was for 2 months this year, have to pay those higher rates.
 I’m so happy to be on Medicare starting this month!!!”

+Back to the original hip operation, here are her documents.
 The first document is the Cigna explanation of benefits.
 Below that is the three-page itemized bill from HSS.